 An event designator is a reference to a command line entry in the history list.
+Unless the reference is absolute, events are relative to the current position in the history list.

-!
-Start a history substitution, except when followed by a space, tab, the end of the line, or '='.

-!n Refer to command line n.

-- !-n Refer to the command n lines back. - !!
+- !
+Start a history substitution, except when followed by a space, tab, the end of the line, or '='. - !n Refer to command line n. - !-n Refer to the command n lines back. - !!
 Refer to the previous command.
-This is a synonym for '!-1'.

-!string Refer to the most recent command starting with string.
+This is a synonym for '!-1'. - !string Refer to the most recent command preceding the current position in the history list starting with string.